Mekhlabhishek/Test1/book/chapter-1.md

 After completion of the command above you will have to restart your terminal, so go on close your terminal and open it again.

-Next verify that NVM is installed on your machine by typing
+Next, verify that NVM is installed on your machine by typing

 ```
 nvm --version